NunoSempere/clarivoyance/hurdles/index.md

 ## Forecasting AI hits the limits of Bayesianism in general

 The worries about Tetlock-style forecasting could be answered by saying: sure, that particular brand of forecasting isn't known to work on long-term predictions.
 But we have good theoretical reasons to think that Bayesianism is a good model of a perfect reasoner: see for example the review of [Cox's theorem](https://en.wikipedia.org/wiki/Cox%27s_theorem) in the first few chapters of [Probability Theory.
 The Logic of Science](https://annas-archive.org/md5/ddec0cf1982afa288d61db3e1f7d9323).
 So the thing that we should be doing is some version of subjective Bayesianism: keeping track of evidence and expressing and sharpening our beliefs with further evidence.
-See [here](https://nunosempere.com/blog/2022/08/31/on-cox-s-theorem-and-probabilistic-induction/) for a blogpost making this argument informally but more coherently.
+See [here](https://nunosempere.com/blog/2022/08/31/on-cox-s-theorem-and-probabilistic-induction/) for a blog post making this argument informally but more coherently.

 But Bayesianism is a good model of a perfect reasoner with *infinite compute* and *infinite memory*, and in particular access to a bag of hypotheses which contains the true hypothesis.
 However, humans don't have infinite compute, and sometimes don't have the correct hypothesis in mind.
 [Knightian uncertainty](https://en.wikipedia.org/wiki/Knightian_uncertainty) and [Kuhnian revolutions](https://en.wikipedia.org/wiki/The_Structure_of_Scientific_Revolutions), [Black swans](https://en.wikipedia.org/wiki/Black_swan_theory) or [ambiguity aversion](https://en.wikipedia.org/wiki/Ambiguity_aversion) can be understood as consequences of normally being able to get around being approximately Bayesian, but sometimes getting bitten by that approximation being bounded and limited.